 - Wall wetting in three-phase gas-dominated flow, where the liquid film covering the wall leads to increased pressure drop

 - Oil-water interaction, especially with regard to the mixing of water droplets in the oil and vice versa.

 - Dynamic flow, where the assumption of fully developed flow is incorrect.

-After thorough testing and validation, the new models will be included in commercial versions of the multi-phase simulation software LedaFlow.
+After thorough testing and validation, the new models have been included in commercial versions of the multi-phase simulation software LedaFlow.

 The project is funded by the Research Council of Norway.